anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 6. TADGAN
     - epochs: Best optimal epoch using Orion hyperparameter optimization framework.

+**Functionality:**
+1. Find trend and then detrend:
+    -- To find trend, Augmented Dickey Fuller Test (ADF test) is used.

+2. Find seasonality and deseasonalize:

+3.

 ### Target audience ###
 Anomaly_Ensemble_App should be of interest to readers who are involved in outlier detection for time series data.